AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 #### Overview

-Similar to autocomplete, the command history feature intends to speed up the use of Devbooks.
+Similar to autocomplete, the command history feature intends to speed up the use of DevBooks.
 It allows users to access the 15 latest successful commands that they have inputted by using the arrow keys.

 #### Design Considerations
 - **Familiarity**: Arrow keys are a common way to access command history in CLIs.
 - **User Experience**: Only saves successful commands to prevent filling history with irrelevant data.<br>
-Devbooks leaves inputs as-is on failed commands.
+DevBooks leaves inputs as-is on failed commands.
 This allows users to edit their input, preventing the need for saving failed commands.

 #### Implementation Details